anyaevostinar/anyaevostinar.github.io/classes/111-f24/lab-mutate-lists.md

 ---
 layout: page
 title: Mutating Lists Lab
-permalink: /classes/111-w24/lab-mutating-lists
+permalink: /classes/111-f24/lab-mutating-lists
 ---

 This is a lab assignment and so you will not be submitting it.
 However, the concepts and practice will help you on both the homework and quizzes so I encourage you to make a serious effort on it during class and consider finishing it outside of class.

-I recommend making a folder for today's lab in COURSES as you usually do.
+I recommend making a folder for today's lab in [COURSES](getting-started) as you usually do.

 ## Exercise 1
 Predict what the reference diagram will look like after the following code snippet has run: